dkhundley/simple-vaadin-ui/README.md

 ### Altering the Order Taker Java File
 We're finally ready into moving into altering our Java code.
 We're going to start with the order taker file, and we're going to make a number of alterations to it.

-#### ChatGPT Clean Code Tip
+#### (Optional) ChatGPT Clean Code Tip
-(Note: This ChatGPT section is recommended but not required.
-You're welcome to manually update your code to match closely to what the final pizza maker looks like.)
+(**NOTE**: This ChatGPT section is recommended but not required.
+You're welcome to manually update your code to match closely to what the final pizza maker looks like.
+Additionally, if you watch the video tutorial, you'll notice that this section didn't quite work out so well for me. 😅 Proceed with caution!)

 In the previous section when we looked at the code that Vaadin produces, we noted that the code is a little jumbled and not intuitive.
 That said, my first encouragement would be to leverage **ChatGPT** to help clean up the code.
 You don't need to have any paid subscription to do what I'm going to suggest.
 If you visit [ChatGPT's website](http://www.chatgpt.com), you are still able to make use of ChatGPT in a "logged out" fashion.
 Just a few things to keep in mind when using ChatGPT or any other Generative AI model: